QuantumPickleJar/Evolve-Vis/README.md

 npm run deploy-win
 ```
 ## Phase Visualizer
-Add a small progress indicator by initializing the visualizer after the message queue:
+Add a small progress indicator, accessible via a new tab in the Message Queue.
+Initialize the visualizer after the message queue:

 ```javascript
 import { initPhaseVisualizer } from './src/phaseVisualizer.js';